-Benjamin Domenech (email@example.com) is a senior fellow at The Heartland Institute.
+Benjamin Domenech is the founder and publisher of The Federalist and a senior fellow at The Heartland Institute.

 Domenech joined The Heartland Institute in 2009 after several years working and writing on national health care policy, beginning with a political appointment as speechwriter to U.S. Health and Human Services Secretary Tommy Thompson, and continuing as chief speechwriter for U.S. Senator John Cornyn during the Medicare Part D debate on Capitol Hill.

-In addition to his work with Heartland, Domenech is the publisher of The Federalist, a web magazine on politics, policy, and culture.
+In addition to his work with Heartland, Domenech is the publisher of The Federalist, a web magazine on politics, policy, and culture founded in 2013.
+Domenech is also the founder and host of the Federalist Radio Hour.
 He writes a daily subscription newsletter, The Transom, which is read by thousands of political insiders.

 Educated at the College of William & Mary and University of Nebraska-Lincoln, Benjamin regularly writes opinion columns for the Washington Examiner and RealClearPolitics, and in 2009 he was chosen as a Journalism Fellow by the Peter Jennings Project for Journalists and the Constitution.
 He lives in Virginia.